Medical expert of the article

 Reviews

 Betasalic is often used to treat dermatological disorders.
-The complex composition of the drug provides a combined effect, due to which the negative manifestations of most diseases affecting the epidermis are eliminated quickly and qualitatively.
+The complex composition of the drug provides a combined effect, due to which the negative manifestations of most diseases affecting the epidermis are eliminated quickly and efficiently.

 Attention!